bartTC/django-templatesadmin/README.rst

 Templates Admin
 ===============

-Templates Admin is a tiny, nifty application for your Django_ project to edit your templates on the fly, on your production server.
+Templates Admin is a tiny, nifty application for your Django_ project to edit your templates, that are stored on your disk, via an admin interface.

-Originally this app was inspired by the (more) powerful dbtemplates_.
+Originally this app was inspired by dbtemplates_.

 .. _Django: http://www.djangoproject.com/
 .. _dbtemplates: http://code.google.com/p/django-dbtemplates/